-As of June 30, 2013 and December 31, 2012, real estate investments are held mostly by Interseguro and Patrimonio Interproperties and are composed of shopping and entertainment malls located in Lima, Piura and Chiclayo, which are managed by Real Plaza, a related entity.
+As of December 31, 2013 and 2012, real estate investments are held mostly by Interseguro and Patrimonio Interproperties and are composed of shopping and entertainment malls located in Lima, Piura and Chiclayo, which are managed by Real Plaza, a related entity.
 This caption also includes building lots, buildings and works in progress for real estate projects, as explained below:

 - (a) Centro Comercial Real Plaza Piura Located in the city of Piura, began its operations in November 2010 and it mainly comprises a hypermarket, bank zone, retail stores and an entertainment area.
-Regarding the hypermarket, it has a 30 years contract subscribed with a related entity, which includes a minimum monthly rent and a variable rent in function of calca - In January 2013, Interseguro sold this real estate investment to Interproperties Holding, for approximately S/.128,952,000, and kept one part of the land for approximately S/.8,557,000. - (b) Centro Comercial Real Plaza Chorrillos-Located in the city of Lima, began its operations in November 2011.
-Interseguro has a lease contract with Interbank, Homecenters Peruanos S.A. and Supermercados Peruanos S.A. (all related entities) which provides a minimum monthly lease payment as well as a variable payment based on sales.
-In May 2012, Interseguro sold this building to a related company to its book value. - (c) Centro Comercial Real Plaza Chiclayo -Located in the city of Chiclayo, began its operations in November 2005.
-The building comprises two main areas, for which there are three lease contracts signed for 20 and 30 years, respectively, which provide a minimum monthly lease payment, as well as a variable payment based on sales and services revenues received by the tenants. - (d) Centro Comercial Real Plaza Centro Cívico Located in the city of Lima, began its operations in December 2009 and it mainly comprises a shopping center, supermarkets, cinema complex, retail stores and an entertainment area.
+Regarding the hypermarket, it has a 30 years contract subscribed with a related entity, which includes a minimum monthly rent and a variable rent in function of sales - In January 2013, Interseguro sold this real estate investment to Interproperties Holding, for approximately S/.128,952,000 and kept one part of the land for approximately S/.8,557,000. - (b) Centro Comercial Real Plaza Chiclayo -Located in the city of Chiclayo, began its operations in November 2005.
+The building comprises two main areas, for which there are lease contracts signed for 20 and 30 years, respectively, which provide a minimum monthly lease payment, as well as a variable payment based on sales and services revenues received by the tenants. - (c) Centro Comercial Real Plaza Centro Cívico Located in the city of Lima, began its operations in December 2009 and it mainly comprises a shopping center, supermarkets, cinema complex, retail stores and an entertainment area.
 For the first three stores, Interseguro has a lease contract signed for 10 and 20 years with related entities which provides a minimum monthly lease payment as well as a variable payment based on sales.
 Interseguro holds the concession of surface rights on these buildings with the National Pension Funds Administration ("ONP" by its Spanish acronym).
-The term of this contract is 30 years extendable at maturity and comprises the payment to the ONP of an annual rent over a certain percentage of the gross income obtained from the operations of the mall which shall not be less than US\$ 800,000. - (e) Management periodically obtains independent appraisals of the Company's real estate investments.
-Based on these appraisals, as of June 30, 2013 and December 31, 2012, Management has determined that the book value is lower than the estimated fair value.
+The term of this contract is 30 years extendable at maturity and comprises the payment to the ONP of an annual rent over a certain percentage of the gross income obtained from the operations of the mall which shall not be less than US\$ 800,000. - (d) Management periodically obtains independent appraisals of the Company's real estate investments.
+Based on these appraisals, as of December 31, 2013 and 2012, Management has determined that the book value is lower than the estimated fair value.